rhildred/rhildred.github.io/_posts/2014-07-12-Reading-Readiness.markdown

 repository: "https://rhildred.github.io/createjsexample/"
 ---

 This was a class project.
-1 person that worked on this project was a trained high school english training with a masters in language.
+1 person that worked on this project was a high school english teacher with a masters in language and experience from South Korea.
 Another one of the students was a film student.
 Both of these students had their sights set on D2l/Brightspace.
 Both of them are working there today.
 A third student, the author of the particular game in the screenshot, had a psychology degree.
 He went on to help hire students from following cohorts.